flyntwp/flynt/docs/getting-started/basic-component.md

 ## 2.3 Rendering Your Component

-First we will create a new area for our Image Slider component.
+First we will create a new area for our Post Slider component.
 Open `config/templates/default.json` and add a new area with the key `pageComponents`:

 ```json
 {